 - Donating to an employee’s favorite charity.
 In lieu of throwing the classic holiday dinner, some employers are taking those funds and donating them to an employee’s favorite charity.
 It could be a local scholarship for a student or it could be a holiday drive for a local food pantry.

-- We have one client where each employee is donating their favorite children’s book to a local children’s charity.
+- We have one client who explained us about the importance of childcare worsley and where each employee is donating their favorite children’s book to a local children’s charity.
 The employer is providing a budget to the employee.
 Then, the employee is purchasing the book and mailing it to the charity.
 Sometimes the book has a holiday theme, or sometimes it does not.

 - We have another client that is sending each employee a gift basket for the holidays.